 Emily has a keen interest in the effects of various physiotherapeutic techniques on animal biomechanics, including the benefits of hydrotherapy and how exercise in water positively influences movement on land.
 Following this, Emily completed her Level 3 Small Animal Hydrotherapy qualification accredited by the SEG.
 She is proud to be part of the team here at Wren, providing a combination physiotherapy and hydrotherapy treatments to optimise rehabilitative outcome.

 Nicky is a fully qualified Animal Physiotherapist and Galen Myotherapist and has been treating dogs for the last 10 years.
 She works with a range of dogs including sporting and competition, elderly dogs suffering mobility issues as well as pre and post-operative care cases.
 For the last 5 years she has also been working within a rehabilitation centre treating dogs suffering from many conditions, both neurological and orthopaedic.
 The benefits of physiotherapy and myotherapy are both physical and psychological and are achieved by using individual treatment plans and specific exercises for each dog which are targeted to functionally and therapeutically manage the condition that the dog has and to rehabilitate them after injury, surgery or when managing chronic conditions.
 Nicky aims to achieve optimal healing results, promoting correct biomechanical function and muscle strength to prevent re-injury.
-Alongside physiotherapy she uses other modalities including 3b Laser therapy, pulsed electromagnetic field therapy, myofascial release and phototherapy.
 Nicky is now also a qualified hydrotherpist having undertaken training with Brarbara, Sarah and Maria at K9HS.